blankss/CS157A-team7/README.md

 # CS157A-team7

+##Code Review 1: Login and registration barebones complete.
+Search in progress.
+Temporarily created most of tables needed for project.

-## Create needed schema and tables using the following MySQL DDL statements
+## Temporarily create needed schema and tables using the following MySQL DDL statements

 CREATE SCHEMA `hospibase` ;